hunting for meteorites

 These two rocks were found a few yards apart.
 Which one’s the meteorite?
 Here’s a clue!

 If in doubt, bring it home and either cut it or send it to an institution capable of analyzing it.
-If you’d like to know whether or not your rock is worth sending in, I’d be glad to have a look at a photo, but I can’t promise a conclusive answer.
+If you’d like to know whether or not your rock is worth sending in, I’d be glad to have a look at a photo.
+I can almost always tell from a clear photo.